Fuck, marry, kill: Overview

-Criticism

-The game has been subject to criticism, variously described as "tasteless" and "juvenile".
+The game has been criticized and described as "tasteless" and "juvenile".
 In April 2018, singer J Balvin received criticism for his responses when induced to play the game during an interview, when he suggested in response to the question that singer Rihanna would not be a good person to marry.
-A 2020 hostile work environment lawsuit against $9 billion hedge fund Advent Capital alleged among other things that male employees of the company "played the juvenile game 'f--k, marry, kill.'"
+A 2020 hostile work environment lawsuit against $9 billion hedge fund Advent Capital alleged, among other things, that male employees of the company "played the juvenile game '[fuck], marry, kill.'"